hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/CorrelatedClusters-1.png" style="display: block; margin: auto;" />

-In this representation, 2 clusters (30) and (39) has been identified as statistically correlated with the provided numerical vector above a coefficient of correlation of 0.8 and with a p-value < 0.05.
+** In this representation, 2 clusters (30) and (39) has been identified as statistically correlated with the provided numerical vector above a coefficient of correlation of 0.8 and with a p-value < 0.05. **

 ## <a name="stat_function_classify_clustering_results"/> 4.4 Classification of Clustering Results

 The `classifyClusteringResults()` function takes a `Results` or `SPADEResults` object and classifies each cell cluster in different groups.
-Classification can be done based on phenotype profiles or enrichment profiles.
-This type of profile is specify using the `type` parameter wich take value "phenotype" or "enrichment".
+Classification can be done based on phenotype profiles or abundance profiles.
+This type of profile is specify using the `type` parameter wich take value "phenotype" or "abundance".

 Different classification methods are available among: